Lambing Stays 2027

 How long is the experience?

-You’re welcome to check in from 9am on Friday and head to the lambing shed from 10am onwards.
-You can spend as much time as you like getting involved on Saturday and Sunday, right up until pod check out at 6pm.
+You’re welcome to check in from 4pm on Thursday and head to the lambing shed at 8am on Friday.
+You can spend as much time as you like getting involved right up until pod check out at 2pm on Sunday afternoon.

 Do I have to spend all the time in the lambing shed?